MonikaDobreva/PRJ22021/analysis/workingSpace/analysisNotes.md

 ## Constraint for later on:
--We made the decision that the seat and class of a ticket is not editible.
+-We made the decision that the seat and class of a ticket is not editable.